wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. _combining-multi-usrp-dual-connection:

-Combining Multiple USRP Devices plus Dual-Connection
+Combining Multiple USRP Devices plus Dual-10GbE Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assuming you have two NI USRP X3x0 devices each equipped with two UBX-160 daughterboards, and assume each X3x0 device is dual-10GbE connected with IP Addresses of 192.168.30.2 and 192.168.31.2 for the first and 192.168.70.2 and 192.168.71.2 for the second, respectively.
 And also assume you have physically synchronized these two devices by either solution of :ref:`phase_sync_multiple_device`, you can achieve four-channel coherent Rx for a 160 MHz Wi-Fi channel by the following command: